vigneshsweekaran/practice/youtube/docker-assignments.md

 docker run -it alpine-gradle:1.0 bash
 ```

-### 5. Write a Dockerfile `ubuntuMavenSleep.Dockerfile` to install git, java 11 and mqven using ubuntu docker image, add the sleep infinity in Dockerfile, build the image, create the container and verify the version of each packages
+### 5. Write a Dockerfile `ubuntuMavenSleep.Dockerfile` to install git, java 11 and maven using ubuntu docker image, add the sleep infinity in Dockerfile, build the image, create the container and verify the version of each packages
 ```Dockerfile
 FROM ubuntu:24.04